 |Shopify||2.9% + $0.30|

-As you can see, virtual terminal credit card processing will cost you more than POS credit card processing, even if you get a good deal with your MSP.
+As you can see, virtual terminal credit card processing will cost you more than point-of-sale (POS) credit card processing, even if you get a good deal with your MSP.
 This is because:

-Given the numbers, it’s possible 60-70% of your revenue could come from virtual terminal credit card processing, especially if you don’t do many in-person transactions.
+Given the numbers, 60-70% of your revenue could come from virtual terminal credit card processing, especially if you don’t do many in-person transactions.

 Now, let’s figure out how much you could be paying in fees.
 As an example, let’s say you run a small motel and your revenue is $2 million per year, among which: